 Holland area cemetery records can be found in books on the Pilgrim Home, Graafschaap and Restlawn cemeteries.
 It is also possible to search for Pilgrim Home Cemetery burial records online.
 To view the records online click here.
 The department also has cemetery books for many of the Ottawa and Allegan county cemeteries, as well as some on other Michigan county cemeteries.

 The complete Michigan Census from 1850-1920 is available on microfilm.
-Michigan Soundex is available for the following years: 1880, 1900, 1910 and 1920.
 The Federal census is also available online on the following databases: Ancestry Library Edition (available at the library) and Heritage Quest (available at the library and remotely).

 Herrick has church histories for many of the churches in the area.
 Some additional church records are available for the Dutch Reformed denomination and other churches in Pennsylvania, New Jersey and New York.